bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 78°
-- Breezy and Mostly Clear
+- Mostly Clear
-- 36% humidity
+- 42% humidity
-- 13 mph wind
+- 12 mph wind
-- 18% cloud cover
+- 21% cloud cover
-- 46 AQI 🟩
+- 49 AQI 🟩
 - 0.28 inches of rain in the past 24 hours
 - 0.88 inches of rain expected in the next 48 hours